 Must the braces be visible?

 Today's braces are generally less noticeable than those of the past.
 Brackets, the part of the braces that hold the wires, are bonded to the front of the teeth.
 These brackets can be metal, clear, or tooth-colored.
 Wires that are used for braces today are also less noticeable.
 In some cases, brackets may be put on the back of the teeth (lingual appliances).
 Modern wires are also less noticeable than their predecessors.
 Today's wires are made of "space age" materials that exert a steady, gentle pressure on the teeth, making the tooth-moving process faster and more comfortable for patients.
 Fixed braces can be set by metal brackets or even by composite and crystal ones.
 Esthetic brackets can be transparent, white or even colored.
-We in DIC use American Orthodontics standards and materials.
-Recently, very popular orthodontic device is so-called invisible braces.
-The advantage is comfort meaning the braces can be detached when required by the business and social obligations, or carry it when you want, ie. when designated by your orthodontist .
-In collaboration with Dr. Andrej Katalinić DIC offer Orthocaps system, very popular among patients .
+We at the DIC apply the American Orthodontics standards and materials.
+Recently, a very popular orthodontic device is the so-called invisible braces.
+The advantage is its comfort meaning that the braces can be detached when required by business and social obligations, or carried when you want, ie. when designated by your orthodontist.
+In collaboration with Dr. Andrej Katalinić the DIC offers the Orthocaps system, very popular among patients .

 Full orthodontic treatment can be combined with removable and fixed appliances in order to obtain best results.